NhiNguyencmt8/StretchMapping/README.md

 ---
 ## Results 📊

 The Stretch Mapping project has shown promising results in proactive mapping and localization.
-The bar plot illustrates the object precision scores across various scenarios, comparing two configurations: Khronos with Stretch's Odom (blue) and Khronos integrated with ORBSLAM2 (red).
-The results highlight that integrating ORBSLAM2 generally enhances precision, especially in dynamic scenarios involving human movement and object displacement.
-However, the improvement is minimal in static scenes with no motion.
+The bar plot illustrates the object precision scores across various scenarios, comparing two configurations: Khronos with the robot's odometry (blue) and Khronos integrated with ORBSLAM2 (red).
+The results highlight that integrating ORBSLAM2 enhance precision in scenarios involving object displacement out-of-view.
+However, the two configurations perform comparably in scenarios with humans moving in view.

 <div align="center">
    <img src="./doc/recall_score_bar_plot.png" alt="Bar Plot of Mapping Accuracy">